 You could use this same principle to heat your home during an emergency.

 - Heat bricks on an outside fire: Make a fire outside, put bricks or stones next to the fire (but not on the fire) to heat them, and then carry the bricks inside.
 As a bonus, you’ll get warmed up by lugging all those bricks around.
-This is a good solution for apartment dwellers without a chimney in their homes.
+This is a good solution for apartment dwellers without a chimney.

 - Put bricks near your emergency heater: You can also use passive heating in combination with your emergency heater: put some bricks next to your heater to absorb the heat.
 The bricks will continue to release heat even when you turn the heater off.